dib-lab/khmer-recipes/003-estimate-genome-size/index.rst

 that this estimate will split).

-Note: at the moment, the khmer script ``normalize-by-median.py`` needs to be updated the master branch of `khmer
+Note: at the moment, the khmer script ``normalize-by-median.py`` needs to be updated from the master branch of `khmer
 <https://github.com/ged-lab/khmer>`__ to run this code properly.
 Once
 we've cut a new release, we'll remove this note and simply specify the khmer release required.